 Hacker News

-4 hours ago by javajosh
+4 years ago by javajosh

 >Messages are always copied before being inserted into the queue.
 As wasteful as this may sound it greatly reduces garbage collection (GC) latency as the GC never has to look beyond a single process.
 Non-copying implementations have been tried in the past, but they turned out to be a bad fit as low latency is more important than sheer throughput for the kind of soft-realtime systems that Erlang is designed to build.